-Market makers that pursue a market making strategy with the trading venue that takes place during half of the trading days over a one month period where they post firm, simultaneous two-way quotes of comparable size and competitive prices and deal on their own account in at least one financial instrument on the Exchange for at least 50% of the daily trading hours of continuous trading excluding opening and closing auctions, will need to have a market marker agreement with the Exchange.
-The market maker is responsible for contacting the Exchange regarding any agreements.
+Market makers and Liquidity Providers that pursue a market making strategy with the trading venue that takes place during half of the trading days over a one month period where they post firm, simultaneous two-way quotes of comparable size and competitive prices and deal on their own account in at least one financial instrument on the Exchange for at least 50% of the daily trading hours of continuous trading excluding opening and closing auctions, will need to have a market marker agreement with the Exchange.
+The market maker is responsible for contacting the Exchange and manages the agreements through the Member Portal when it fulfills the market maker requirements to set-up the written agreement for every ISIN concerned.